 Have you ever bought a reed diffuser and wondered what to do with the small glass jar once the scent has evaporated?
-If you have, then read on 🙂
+If you have, then read on to find out how you can reuse the bottle 🙂

 Okay so this is possibly going to be the shortest post I’ll ever write here on the blog.
 It’s really just an extension of something I posted to Instagram yesterday.